IEntin/ClientServer/README.md

 for that client.

 To run the Google tests:\
-'tests/runtests'\
+'./runtests'\
+in the tests directory\
+or './runtests.sh'\
-in the project root directory.
+in the project root.

-Script profile.sh runs automatic profiling of the server and client.
+Script profile.sh runs automatic profiling of the server and clients.\
  The usage is\
+'./profile.sh'\
-'./profile.sh' in the server directory.
+in the project root.

 The conventional procedure in this project includes thread and memory sanitizer runs and performance\
 profiling of every commit.
 Sanitizer warnings are considered failures and are not accepted.